r13i/spark-record-deduplicating/README.md

 ###### Run the project
 - `$ ./gradlew run`

+## Follow-up Improvements
+- Find how to plot the ROC (Receiver Operating Characteristic) in Scala
+- Try new sets of features (consider low-value or deprecated features for the scoring function)

 ## References
 - "Advanced Analytics with Spark by Sandy Ryza, Uri Laserson, Sean Owen, and Josh Wills (O’Reilly).
 Copyright 2015 Sandy Ryza, Uri Laserson, Sean Owen, and Josh Wills, 978-1-491-91276-8."